Accenture/mercury/guides/CHAPTER-6.md

 platform.register("hello.world", echo, 20);
 ```

-When "hello.world" responds, its result set will be returned to the `onSuccess` method as the "future response".
+When "hello.world" responds, its result set will be returned to the `onSuccess` method as a "future response".

-The "onSuccess" method then sends the response to the browser using JAX-RS resume mechanism.
+The "onSuccess" method then sends the response to the browser using the JAX-RS resume mechanism.

 The `AsyncHelloConcurrent` is the same as the `AsyncHelloWorld` except that it performs a "fork-n-join" operation
 to multiple instances of the "hello.world" function.